Rutjake/groover/README.md

 - Select the notes you want in the midi editor and run the goover.lua script in Reaper.

 ## Settings:
-(in the groover.lua file, for example, echange the value of the "local timingVariation" variable)
+(in the groover.lua file for example, change the value of the "local timingVariation" variable)

 - maxVelocity: Drummer's maximum volume.
 (0-127)
 - minVelocity: Drummer's minimum volume.
 (0-127)